Life Changes: How Do I Prepare to Retire?

 The Fastest Way to Get Your Money

-You will be enrolled in our Direct Deposit Program at the same time you file for retirement.
-Just fill out a Direct Deposit Enrollment Application (RS6370) and return it to us.
-As soon as your retirement benefit is finalized, your payments will be directly deposited into the account you specified on your enrollment application.
-(If you are eligible for advance payments, these will still be made by paper check.)
+You can enroll in our Direct Deposit Program at the same time you file for retirement.
+Just fill out a Direct Deposit Enrollment Application (RS6370) and return it to us, and your payments will be deposited directly into the account you specified on your enrollment application.

 Direct deposit is quick, easy and safe.
 In most instances, your money is immediately available and you will not have to rely on the Postal Service to deliver your check or wait in long lines at the bank to cash it.
-Direct Deposit Enrollment Applications are available from our Call Center and our website.
+Direct Deposit Enrollment Applications (RS6370) are available from our website or our Call Center.